 What if the .com domain isn’t available, or you want something different?.
 Then consider .org, .net, or your country-code domain name extension.

-Although exotic domain name extensions have their uses, for general purposes, stick with .com or your country-code domain name extension.
+Although exotic domain name extensions have their uses, stick with .com or your country-code domain name extension for general purposes.

 Consider registering the other main TLDs